Welcome Francophiles

 I am not listing every route I have used, only those that I have found useful, scenic or interesting.
 I hope this website will be of interest to those who travel France, and also those who pass through France on their way to Spain.

-, facts that I have encountered along the way.
-(I am assuming that Toulouse would be a good destination to make for if you are planning to travel Spain via Perpignan or Andorra.)
+I include interesting towns, villages, locations and sights, facts that I have encountered along the way.
+(I am assuming that Toulouse would be a good destination to make for if you are planning to travel Spain via Perpignan or Andorra.) back to top of page

 Latest News updated 31st May 09